 Volunteer Requirements Including Clearances and Mandated Reporter Information

-You are required to hand in a new Policy and Procedure Form each year.
+You are required to hand in a 2022-23 Policy and Procedure Form each year.

 Your clearances are good for 5 years from the verification date that is listed on each clearance.

 1. Pennsylvania Child Abuse History Clearance (Free for volunteers)

 Creating an account and submitting your clearance application online will give you immediate access to your results or the status of your results if your results cannot be processed immediately.
 Follow the instructions on the website.
 This process is FREE for volunteers – simply select the “volunteer” option when prompted to do so on the registration form.
 The clearance report can be printed and/or mailed to the applicant’s address.

 - Print your results and mail a COPY to the VIPS Supervisor.